-Rushenden, Sheppey, trackside habitat.
-Photo by Geoffrey Kitchener, 21 August 2012 tetrads, whereas during the subsequent 1991-2005 survey published as Philp (2010), only 48 tetrad records were made, which gives some support for the national picture of decline.
+Philp (1982) regarded Sea Barley as fairly common along the north Kent coast between Gravesend and Whitstable, but scarce elsewhere.
+A couple of new habitats had emerged inland: an orchard where woolshoddy had been used, and the edge of the M20 together with other halophyte species.
+It was seen in 60 tetrads, whereas during the subsequent 1991-2005 survey published as Philp (2010), only 48 tetrad records were made, which gives some support for the national picture of decline.
 It was then described as growing on bare vegetated patches on sea walls and coastal tracks and on trampled margins of dried up coastal pools and ditches; no inland habitats were noted.
-Such inland habitats, however, do figure in 2010-16 data, as Sea Barley has been seen during that period alongside the A249 for several kilometres southwards from the Sheppey Crossing, and also scattered alongside the A2070 (Ashford to Brenzett road), in both cases colonizing semibare habitats subject to saline influence.
+Such inland habitats, however, do figure in 2010-17 data, as Sea Barley has been seen during that period alongside the A249 for several kilometres southwards from the Sheppey Crossing, and also scattered alongside the A2070 (Ashford to Brenzett road), in both cases colonizing semi-bare habitats subject to saline influence.